 Hub and Spoke Conspiracy

 This form of conspiracy refers to an agreement between either vertical or horizontal players (spokes) via the medium of a platform (hub), thereby being a sort of indirect agreement.
 In this case, as in the messenger scenario, a single pricing algorithm is used however, it is the algorithm developer that causes the players to collude.
-Thus, it is the use of the hub that becomes the subject of agreement.
+Thus, it is the use of the hub that becomes the subject of the agreement.

-In this category, the players develop separate pricing algorithms however, they are programmed in such a way that all will react in the same way to similar situations so as to result in a tacit collusion.
+In this category, the players develop separate pricing algorithms however, they are programmed in such a way that all will react in the same way to similar situations so as to result in tacit collusion.

 This is considered to be the most advanced category of algorithmic collusion as the AI learns by doing and thus it becomes self-sufficient in predicting the necessary behaviour for colluding.